mlc-ai/mlc-llm/docs/get_started/mlc_chat_config.rst

   }

-The next time you start ``mlc_chat_cli``, or use Python API, you will initiate a chat with Vicuna and resume from the provided chat history.
+The next time you start ``mlc_chat`` CLI, or use Python API, you will initiate a chat with Vicuna and resume from the provided chat history.